Leoc0536/BinaryTree/README.md

  - add Node

-If given list of Node:
+If given list of Node: (in index form)
 [0, 1, 2, 3, 4, 5, 6],

 ```mermaid